 The Goss Opera House was built in 1888 and has basically never been restored.
 You know that feeling you get when you’re in a place so authentic you almost feel like you’ve traveled back in time?
 That’s what happens in the Goss.
 It’s 100% original, down to the chair marks on the floor from where teeny, 19th-century people used to fit.
 It’s almost like someone unsunk the Titanic.
 You’re not getting some expensive reproduction.
 At The Goss Opera House, you’re getting the real thing.

 Oh, and downstairs?
 There’s a bar, a coffee shop, and a restaurant with the same unrestored, old downtown, brick archway look.
 This place is huge — and may be haunted.
+(Please note the Goss is currently under renovation and open only for special events until Spring 2020.)

 Let’s face it: Some art sucks.
 Like, really sucks.
 However, no one’s ever said that about Terry Redlin, and no one ever will.
 Even his college art professor took a look at his first assignment and said, “I’m sorry, but I can’t teach you anything.”